How to Install phpMyAdmin on Debian 12

 wget -P Downloads https://www.phpmyadmin.net/downloads/phpMyAdmin-latest-all-languages.tar.gz

-To download the English version only, use this command instead:
+To download the English version only, use the following command instead:

 wget -P Downloads https://www.phpmyadmin.net/downloads/phpMyAdmin-latest-english.tar.gz